Theme

 Who may find it relevant

-Readers interested in agent runtime infrastructure and secure code-execution environments.
+Readers interested in agent runtime infrastructure and isolated code-execution environments.

 Builders comparing sandbox layers for coding agents, tool-using assistants, or automation systems.